Daniel-Ze/python_scripts/split_chunk/README.md

 # split_chunk.py
 A script to split a multifasta file into **n** chunks.
-Just give the script the number of chunks to create and the output will be a **tmp/** folder with the chunks.
+Just give the script the number of chunks to create and the output will be a **tmp/** folder with the sequence fasta file chunks.

 The script has the following options: